shopsys/monorepo-tools/UPGRADE.md

 - *(optional)* [#557 - php-fpm image has standard workdir (/var/www/html) in ci stage](https://github.com/shopsys/shopsys/pull/557)
     - update your `docker/php-fpm/Dockerfile` and `kubernetes/deployments/webserver-php-fpm.yml` according to [the pull request](https://github.com/shopsys/shopsys/pull/557) to simplify the CI build
 - [#580 Removed trailing whitespaces from markdown files ](https://github.com/shopsys/shopsys/pull/580)
-    - run `docker-compose down` to turn off your containers
-    - run `docker-sync clean` so your volumes will be removed
-    - remove excluding of `docs` folder from `docker-sync.yml`
     - remove these lines from `.dockerignore`
         ```
         # ignore the docs (along with .md files in root dir)
         *.md
         docs
-        project-base/*.md
-        project-base/docs
         ```
+    - run `docker-compose down` to turn off your containers
     - *(MacOS, Windows only)*
-        - run `docker-compose down` to turn off your containers
         - run `docker-sync clean` so your volumes will be removed
         - remove excluding of `docs` folder from `docker-sync.yml`
         - run `docker-sync start` to create volumes
     - run `docker-compose up -d --build --force-recreate` to start application
+    - phing target for checking and fixing standards has changed, update `build-dev.xml` according to the changes

 ### [shopsys/shopsys]
 - *(MacOS only)* [#503 updated docker-sync configuration](https://github.com/shopsys/shopsys/pull/503/)